pinalikefruit/swap-uniswapV1-Truffle-Web3.js/README.md

-### Swap with Uniswap v1, web3.js, truffle.
+### Swap with Uniswap v1, Web3.js, Truffle.

 In this repo, you can interact with the uniswap protocol v1.
 I'm show two examples  but the unique changes is the address of token and the address of exchange of the respective token.
-Can you find the last one in [Uniswap v1 factory ](https://kovan.etherscan.io/address/0xD3E51Ef092B2845f10401a0159B2B96e8B6c3D30#readContract using the getExchange() function, enter the contract address of token.
+Can you find the last one in [Uniswap v1 factory ](https://kovan.etherscan.io/address/0xD3E51Ef092B2845f10401a0159B2B96e8B6c3D30#readContract) using the getExchange() function, enter the contract address of token.

+Will you work with [Truffle](https://trufflesuite.com/) like development environment and the library  [Web3.js](https://web3js.readthedocs.io/en/v1.7.1/) that allow you to interact with remote ethereum node in this case the Kovan Testnet.

+ > [Get Faucet](https://faucets.chain.link/) Ether for Kovan Testnet

 #### Prerequsites
 Please install or have installed the following: